pharo-project/pharo-website/site/aboutWhatIsPharo.md

 # What is to make Pharo?

-You probably know what Pharo is, but the interesting next questions are
+You probably know what Pharo is, but the interesting next questions are:
 - what are the components that compose Pharo?
-- what does it mean to make Pharo?
+- what does it mean to deliver Pharo?
 - what are the elements that should be maintained to make sure that Pharo is running?

 We present a digestible list of elements to answer these questions.